sapcc/hugo-documentation-templater/README.md

 ### Turn your site into a Hugo Module

+This can be done with hugo mod init `<module path>`.

 ```
 hugo mod init github.com/sapcc/my-docu-site
 ```

+The Go `<module path>` of the dependencies should resolve to a valid VCS repository like Git so it is possible for others to use the site as a dependency.
+If your site’s source code is not pushed to a public VCS repository, the Go module path for the site can be a single word as well.

 ### Declare the hugo-documentation-templater module as a dependency for your site